Languages and Literature, Nottingham Trent University

 Thesis title:

-My PhD research project: Algae Ecologies: multiple scales, temporalities and perspectives in contemporary poetry, investigates the creative and aesthetic possibilities of how the complex multi-scalar relations between humans, algae and planetary health can be explored in contemporary poetry.
+My PhD research project investigates the creative and aesthetic possibilities of how the complex multi-scalar relations between humans, algae and planetary health can be explored in contemporary poetry.
 My research draws on algae’s vast and microscopic scales, from minute plankton in the ocean to their role in deep time and present-day planetary systems.
-My thesis’s creative and critical components include literary analysis of poetry (Hymas 2020; Hadfield 2014; Watts 2020; Yang 2008), poetic writing and practice research with environmental scientists.
-Motivated by Solnick’s (2016) assertion that poetry must find ‘new ways of thinking about unfamiliar spatial and temporal scales, about how we approach the metaphors and discourses of the sciences’ my practice research examines the interplay between different representations of algae across contemporary poetry and science.
-The cross-disciplinary nature of my project explores what poetic perspectives might emerge and what new ecologies of practice can be built through collaboration with environmental science.
+My thesis’s creative and critical components include literary analysis of poetry (Hymas 2020; Watts 2020; Spahr 2025), poetic writing and practice research with marine scientists.
+Motivated by Solnick’s (2016) assertion that poetry must find ‘new ways of thinking about unfamiliar spatial and temporal scales, about how we approach the metaphors and discourses of the sciences,’ my practice research examines the interplay between different representations of algae across the poetry and science spectrum.
+The cross-disciplinary nature of my project explores what poetic perspectives might emerge and what new ecologies of practice can be built through collaboration across poetry and marine science.

-'Listening with Eunice', Map Magazine: #66 Tendencies - A Year of Carte Blanche & Other Chimeras, 2022.
+'Listening with Eunice', Map Magazine: #66 Tendencies - A Year of Carte Blanche & Other Chimeras, Ed.
+Daniela Cascella, 2022.

-'Postnatural Supernatural', The Contemporary Journal: Critical Poetics: Writing with Care, 2022.
+'Postnatural Supernatural', The Contemporary Journal: Emergence and Emergency, Ed.
+Canan Batur, 2022.

 'Earthbnb' APRIA Journal, Digital Narrations: Fails and Errors, 2022.

-13 Feb 2023, Symposium, 'Spectres in Change: Site-Sensitive Art-Science Research in the Archipelago Sea', Goldsmiths University of London.
+13 Feb 2023, Presentation, 'Spectres in Change: Site-Sensitive Art-Science Research in the Archipelago Sea', Goldsmiths University of London, UK.

-3 May 2023, Symposium 'Ecological Imaginaries', a research network development symposium in the School of Arts and Humanities at Nottingham Trent University.
+3 May 2023, Presentation, 'Ecological Imaginaries', a research network development symposium in the School of Arts and Humanities at Nottingham Trent University, UK.

-8 Jun 2023, Colloquium, 'Translation in Remains' University of Angers, France.
+8 Jun 2023, Presentation, 'Translation in Remains' University of Angers, France.

 The intersections of visual art, science and poetry.